Saturnych/magicbuttons/README.md

 - ✅ **Fingerprint** – Using fingerprint to track user's ID and calculate percentage
 - ✅ **Modern Stack** – Powered by SvelteKit and Tailwind CSS, deployed on Vercel, Supabase as DB
 - ✅ **End-to-End Testing** – Comprehensive browser testing using Playwright
-- ✅ **CI/CD Pipeline** – GitHub workflows for testing and email notification if tests succeed
+- ✅ **CI/CD Pipeline** – Shared GitHub workflows for testing and email notification if tests succeed

 ### Technical Implementation